markusmoenig/RPU/Readme.md

 # Usage

 You can use the RPU compiler as a [standalone tool](https://crates.io/crates/rpuc) or as a [crate](https://crates.io/crates/rpu) in your Rust project.

-# Why RPU?

-Sometimes you want to use high precision offline rendering without all the hazzles of the GPU and getting your shaders to compile.

-For example I prefer to render SDFs on the CPU, especially when I want to use a lot of them or if the amount of SDFs to render are not known at compile time (user based input).

-Using RPU you can use the same code for both CPU and GPU rendering.

 # Examples